Quantcast

 What to bring with you to Bali:

 1. Really you should try and pack as light as possible especially for coming to Bali.
-The weather untill you get accustomed to it will be very hot, so light clothes are the go.
+The weather until you get accustomed to it will be very hot, so light clothes are the go.
 If you run out of clothes to wear it’s cheap enough to go and buy some new ones, and everyone buy’s new t-shirts and boardies over here.

 2. It’s cheaper to buy all your sunscreen needs at home than here.